PRIZOR VIZTECH

 First conversion (Mar 23, 2026): 3 public warrant holders (J B Prajapati HUF, Nirmal M. Patel, Kamalaben B. Prajapati) exercised 1,05,000 warrants → converted to equity at ₹291.
 Post-allotment paid-up capital: ₹10,79,62,030 (1,07,96,203 shares).

 Dilution watch: 11,60,000 warrants outstanding at ₹291.
-If all convert, share count rises from ~1.07 Cr to ~1.19 Cr — ~10.8% dilution at ₹291/share (discount to CMP ₹405).
+If all convert, share count rises from ~1.07 Cr to ~1.19 Cr — ~10.8% dilution at ₹291/share (deep discount to current CMP of ₹538).
 Promoter warrants (8,55,000) remain unexercised — 18-month window from Dec 2025 expires Jun 2027.
-Logo update (new brand identity) also announced Feb 2026.

 08 · BIS-ER CERTIFICATION